KevinTheMix/CheatSheets/WPF.md

 * Content = property of a ContentControl that can be anything.
   * E.g.: the Content of a Textblock is its Text.
   * The Content of a control is rendered at the location of the ControlPresenter within its ControlTemplate.
-* ControlPresenter = element within a ControlTemplate that acts as a placeholder and defines where the content of the templated control will be displayed.
+* ContentPresenter = element within a ControlTemplate that acts as a placeholder and defines where the content of the templated control will be displayed.
   * See <https://stackoverflow.com/a/1288006>
-* Dependency Property = a class property augmented with WPF dependency mechanism.
-  * This enables many things on which WPF relies, including all data bindings and the hiearchical retrieval of properties based on their (string) names - as well as default values & conversion.
-  * The containing class inherits from DependencyObject (as do all of WPF UI Controls), which provides the required SetValue() & GetValue() methods.
-  * DPs are typically encapsulated by CLR properties that provide a shorthand for calling GetValue() & SetValue().
-This is purely conventional and optional.
-  * Note that it is only the _target_ property that needs to be a Dependency Property.
-The source can be either a dependency property or a CLR property (but still has to invoke PropertyChanged event to benefit from continuous data binding - not only as one-time on creation).
-  * In practice, unless you are creating your own controls, you will not need to create your own dependency properties.
-See <https://blog.scottlogic.com/2012/04/05/everything-you-wanted-to-know-about-databinding-in-wpf-silverlight-and-wp7-part-one>
-* Attached Property = uses a static method instead of a Property setter/getter.

 Within a Template, there's one more level to go up to reach the DataContext: